DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Background

 The PULP-OPEN CL integrates FPnew~\cite{mach2021fpnew}, a parametric open-source FPU leveraging the insertion of any number of pipeline stages and supporting a wide variety of standard and custom FP formats.
 In this work, we deploy four FPnew instances shared among the eight cores of the CL, each presenting one pipeline stage.
 The shared FPU provides support for IEEE 754 single- (FP32) and half-precision floats (FP16), along with custom 16-bit bfloats (FP16alt).
 Moreover, the architecture implements SIMD vectorization, vectorial conversions, and data packing/unpacking.

-In Figure~\ref{fig:FPU}, we depict the top-level design of the shared FPU exploited in this work.
-A logarithmic tree interconnect links individual FPU instances with two cores, enabling sharing FPUs among different cores with full transparency at the software level.
-The static mapping of FPUs allows cores always to access the same physical FPU instance.
+Figure~\ref{fig:FPU} depicts the top-level design of the shared FPU exploited in this work.
+A logarithmic tree interconnect links individual FPU instances with two cores, enabling sharing FPUs among different cores with total transparency at the software level.
+The static mapping of FPUs allows cores to always access the same physical FPU instance.
 At the core side, the interconnect interface overrides the FPU during the execution stage, simulating a core-private block.
 An Auxiliary Processing Unit (APU) interface connects the FPU instances to the cores, leveraging ready/valid protocol with a round-robin policy and communicating with the processor execute pipeline stage.
 In the case of simultaneous access to the FPU, the system propagates the ready signals to only one processor and stalls the pipeline of the competing core.
-To decrease access contentions in unbalanced workloads, the FPU utilizes a connection scheme with interleaved allocation.
+The FPU utilizes a connection scheme with interleaved allocation to decrease access contentions in unbalanced workloads.